C-KLex/GymBro/GuideLines.md

 It is important that naming should only include `alphabetic & numerical` characters!!
 In addition, naming should be as short and meaningful as possible.
 Make sure to keep it short and in an easily understandable format.
 The following are the naming conventions.

 * Files: PascalCase
+* Files that belongs to other files: ParentFile_ChildrenFile
 * Class: PascalCase
 * Function: camelCase
 * Variables: camelCase